tensorflow/compression/README.md

 You can use this library to build your own ML models with end-to-end optimized data compression built in.
-It's useful to find storage-efficient representations of your data (images, features, examples, etc.) while only sacrificing a tiny fraction of model performance.
-It can compress any floating point tensor to a much smaller sequence of bits.
+It's useful to find storage-efficient representations of your data (images, features, examples, etc.) while only sacrificing a small fraction of model performance.

 Specifically, the entropy model classes in this library simplify the process of designing rate–distortion optimized codes.
 During training, they act like likelihood models.
-Once training is completed, they encode floating point tensors into optimal bit sequences by automating the design of probability tables and calling a range coder implementation behind the scenes.
+Once training is completed, they encode floating point tensors into optimized bit sequences by automating the design of probability tables and calling a range coder implementation behind the scenes.

-Range coding (a.k.a. arithmetic coding) is exposed to TensorFlow models with a set of flexible TF ops written in C++.
+The library implements range coding (a.k.a. arithmetic coding) using a set of flexible TF ops written in C++.
 These include an optional "overflow" functionality that embeds an Elias gamma code into the range encoded bit sequence, making it possible to encode the entire set of signed integers rather than just a finite range.